xpgram/Construction-LiveProj/README.md

 }
 ```

 I didn't change much of it structurally, the basic pieces were already there, but I went over every line, broke some blocks off into their own methods for reuseability, and made sure the class was doing what it was supposed to be.
 I also updated it with features you would expect it to have, like only sending the newest chats on update instead of refreshing the entire discussion history, auto-scrolling to the bottom when a new chat is posted (detailed further in the Javascript below), or only refreshing the discussion history of the client who asked for it.
-The previous implementation actaully called to refresh every client's window every time someone reloaded a page.
+The previous implementation actually called to refresh every client's window every time someone reloaded a page.

 Here's the Javascript half of this solution.